 While there's nothing to stop you from making a 10-page brief, just remember that a bloated, convoluted copywriting brief is often a sign that you need to go back and reconsider the project objectives and the assets you’re requesting before pushing things into production.

 If your brief is getting too long—or it just looks overloaded with information—link out to additional resources instead of cutting and pasting huge blocks of text into your brief.
 We all know that if there’s too much information in front of us, it’s hard to make sense of anything.

 What should I put in a copywriting brief?

-Here’s a long laundry list of all of the things you might like to include in a copywriting brief.
+To help you come up with your own copywriting brief, here’s a long laundry list of all of the things you might like to include in your brief.
 Don’t feel like have to include them all.

 Information about your project

 Project description: Include a brief overview of the project and how it relates to your company’s business strategy.